-To help guide in writing content that your readers and search engines love, here are some tips.
+Here are some tips to help guide you in writing content that your readers and search engines love.

 When researching the keyword, consider the search intent and the search term your target audience use.
 The two factors will help you create content that focuses on your audience’s pain points.